NATIONAL FRUIT COMPOTE DAY

-Each year on March 1st, National Fruit Compote Day is observed across the United States.
+Each year on March 1st, National Fruit Compote Day presents a celebration filled with sweet berries, citrus and stone fruits to delight the senses.

 The word compote is French for “mixture.”